 Each fall, The Buffalo History Museum recognizes individuals and organizations for their contributions to our community through the Red Jacket, Daniel B. Niederlander, and Owen B. Augspurger Awards.

 All community members may nominate candidates.
-Nominations must be submitted online and are due by 11:59 p.m. on March 5, 2021.
+Nominations for the 2021 Red Jacket Awards are closed.
 Honorees will be announced this spring, along with details on the Red Jacket Award Ceremony.

 Established in 1957, The Red Jacket Award is presented each year in recognition of quiet, continued, unbroken devotion to our civic progress and needs by one who, through such devotion, has thereby enlarge our awareness of our heritage in order that it may be built upon for the enrichment of our future.

 The tradition of the History Museum’s Red Jacket Award is inspired by the imperative to continue acknowledging those who, with steady service, strive to support the connections in our region.